 The Washington University School of Medicine showcases art exhibits on a rotating quarterly schedule.
-On display in the 2nd floor Hearth of the Farrell Learning and Teaching Center; artwork in these rotating shows are medical or scientific by nature, St. Louis themed or produced by a member of the Washington University community.
+On display in the Farrell Learning and Teaching Center 2nd floor Hearth; artwork in these rotating shows are medical or scientific by nature, St. Louis themed or produced by a member of the Washington University community.

 Mark Hurd: December 2018

 Capturing the essence of a special place, a wonderful memory at a magical moment in time is what defines my art.
 I am drawn to bright, saturated colors and contrast, whether they be brilliant neon reds and yellows against the dark wall of an inner city building, or the infinite, vivid shades of green in a radiant tree bathed in late day sun.
 My subject matter consists mainly of landmarks of St. Louis, as well as Chicago and other cities in the United States and Europe.
 A major creative influence is Bill Kohn, my painting professor from Washington University, where I received my BFA in 1986.
 As my company, Dancing Moon Fine Art has evolved, I have partnered with corporate design groups in “purpose based design”, installing my art in retirement communities and hospital environments involved in the treatment of individuals with dementia and cognitive decline, triggering memory recall of a special place or time.
 My process is a unique creative technique that utilizes my photography as a guide, free drawing and adding color to individual shapes, and layering those shapes digitally to create an impressionistic graphic work of art.

 Selections from The Edinburgh Stereoscopic Studies of Anatomy